 And so on.
 All this interlocking complexity fascinated Tamayo, an orbital dynamicist at the Canadian Institute for Theoretical Astrophysics.
 There’s more than one way to appreciate the results.
 Yellow Butterfly Chords by Meg And Dia.
 Bm She was just five years olGd.

 A slightly moody daDy.
 She couldn't stay awAay, from that rivers edge and IBm.
 I turn my back to counGt.
 All the daffodil seas that surrouDnded.
 I close my eyes, and then hAeard the water wake up.
-Printing is not available on your current plan.
 Mathematical Impressions: Making Music with a Möbius Strip.
 From Quanta (Find original story here).

 The connections between mathematics and music are many.
 For example, the differential equations of vibrating strings and surfaces help us understand harmonics and tuning systems, rhythm analysis tells us the ways a measure can be divided into beats, and the study of symmetry relates to the translations in time and pitch that occur in a fugue or canon.
 This video explores a less well-known connection.

 It turns out that musical chords naturally inhabit various topological spaces, which show all the possible paths that a composer can use to move between chords.
 Surprisingly, the space of two-note chords is a Möbius strip, and the space of three-note chords is a kind of twisted triangular torus.
 For a thorough presentation of the ideas introduced here, suitable for both mathematicians and musicians, see “A Geometry of Music” by Dmitri Tymoczko.
 Lessons.